GDWired/GDPaho/README.md

 # <p align="center">GDPaho (Godot 4.1 & 3.5)</p>

 Tested on macOS, Linux and Windows using cmake.
 Must work on Android but not tested.
-Branch godot-3 for Godot 3.5 developments.
+Branch godot-3 (for Godot 3.X developments) will be maintained bug corrections only, no new features.

 A wrapping of paho cpp (https://www.eclipse.org/paho/) able to make MQTT clients in Godot, is a part of GDWired (https://github.com/GDWired).